 - Do Well, but Not Perfect: You don't necessarily want to ring in right away.
-Your goal is to complete a puzzle of every colour, and you'll want to ring in when the counter die reads the right number.
+Your goal is to complete a puzzle of every colour - and on higher difficulties, avoid the Drop-Out Squares on level 4 - so you'll want to ring in when the counter die reads the right number.

 - Easter Egg: The Grey Puzzle.
 When you land on Feature Square and prevent your token from flying around the board (by rapidly pressing A), the token will then flash instead and start a puzzle.

 - Visual Pun: The advanced Whatchamacallit category is full of visual puns that you have to decipher to guess.

 - Whammy: On level 4 (Only on Hard and Very Hard mode), there is a black square (Though more of a hole in the board) called The Drop-Out Square.
 If you land on any of those, you will fall back to level 3.